 Analytics: Queries and Access

-The significant value of Geospatial Data Cubes Services is the ability to perform analytics that meet user needs.
+The significant value of data cubes services is the ability to perform analytics that meet user needs.
 Key to the value is that the user need not have detailed knowledge of the source data structure and observation artifacts.
-This section defines data cube analytics in terms of data access methods and queries.
+This section defines Geospatial Coverage Data Cube analytics in terms of data access methods and queries.